 |Good speeds||Harder to control in terms of moving and turning than a powered joystick wheelchair|

 |Quick to assemble||Must recharge battery often|

 |Easy to travel with|

 |3 wheel light models can turn in smaller spaces|

 Our final thoughts on the Difference between a power wheelchair vs mobility scooter

-Overall you can expect that a scooter is designed for outdoor use for anyone with limited disablities that still posses the power to steer while using two hands.
-Scooters to not have speciality controls or special seating and will be best suited for those that have slight mobility issues.
+Overall you can expect that a scooter is designed for outdoor use for anyone with limited disabilities that still possess the power to steer while using two hands.
+Scooters do not have specialty controls or special seating and will be best suited for those that have slight mobility issues.

 Power wheelchairs are designed for those that require much more help with their mobility issues.
-These types of devices have sociality seating, joystick controls, can turn very tight and are used indoor and outdoors.
+These types of devices have sociality seating, joystick controls, can turn very tight, and are used indoors and outdoors.
 They have more of a custom fit for the user and their individual needs.